 Business Continuity — Training and Certification

-The purpose of this page is to frame this area, clarify its scope, and help identify the most suitable training according to role, organisational context and intended level of maturity.
+The purpose of this page is to frame the area, clarify its scope and help identify the most appropriate training option according to role, organisational context and desired level of maturity.

 Who it is for

-• Managers responsible for critical systems and operations
+• Managers responsible for critical operations, services and systems

 • Business continuity auditors and consultants